jasonkeung/algebra-worksheet-generator/README.md

 # Algebra Worksheet Generator

-This is a Java based GUI application that generates one-variable algebraic equations for students to solve.
-Students scores on worksheets generated for them can be tracked, and a numerical difficulty is kept and updated based on worksheet scores.
-Worksheets are generated based on each student's difficulty value; worksheets get harder with the introduction of larger numbers, multiplication/division, and two steps to solve.
-Upon worksheet completion, scores can be entered by the user for each student and their difficulties are adjusted accordingly.
+This is a Java desktop application to generate one-variable algebraic equations for students to solve.
+Scores can be entered by the user for each student and a numerical difficulty is adjusted accordingly.
+Worksheet difficulty increases with the introduction of larger numbers, multiplication/division, and two steps to solve.
 Generated worksheets are basic .txt files with six problems each and appear in the same directory as AlgebraWorksheetGenerator.jar

 ## Getting Started